 The cavity detecting laser was used on this tooth and the decay was treated while the cavity was still small.
-If decay had been left in the tooth until the surface had become soft, much more of the tooth would have been destroyed and weakened and the treatment would have been at a much greater cost to you!
+If decay had been left in the tooth until the surface had become soft, much more of the tooth would have been destroyed and weakened and the treatment would have been more costly to you!

-We believe in embracing new technology when it is to the benefit of our patients and has been texted to be safe and accurate.
-We do this because that is the kind of treatment we would want for ourselves or for anyone we care about!
+We believe in embracing new technology when it is to the benefit of our patients and has been tested to be safe and accurate.
+We do this because it is the kind of treatment we would want for ourselves or for anyone we care about!